GeowazM/The-Network-of-UNESCO-Sites_Changes-Patterns-visualized-with-Cartograms/README.md

 <br/>
 <br/>

-## Excersice
+## ExcersiceExplore the World Heritage Site [Abu Mena](http://whc.unesco.org/en/list/90/)

 ### Excersice 1
 [Download](https://github.com/GeowazM/The-Network-of-UNESCO-Sites-Changes-and-Patterns-visualized-with-Cartograms/blob/main/data/Download_data_Network-of-UNESCO-Sites_HIS-GIS.zip) the data and open all data files in QGIS.
 Take care about the project coordinate reference system (CRS).
 Set a equal-area projection, i.e. [World Robinson](http://epsg.io/54030).
 Your data should look like the map in figure 1.

 ### Excersice 2
-Now we are adding some more opportunities to our project.
+Now we are adding more opportunities to our project.
 This can be done by the large library of plugins which is offered by the [QGIS Plugin Repository](https://plugins.qgis.org/).
 The QGIS Plugin Manager enable us to install a Plugin directly in QGIS.
 [Watch this tutorial](https://www.youtube.com/watch?v=Qf0MPTzf6Ow) (1 min) and install the *QuickMapServices* (QMS) plugin.

 * Now add the [**OSM Standard**](https://www.openstreetmap.org/about) layer